 In some affected children, recovery is spontaneous if the condition is not too severe.
 However, if the condition is moderate-severe and includes features of toxic shock syndrome, severe hypotension, and coronary arterial aneurysm development, then emergency admission to a pediatric intensive care unit is urgently required.

 Furthermore, the highest prevalence of MIS-C/PIMS-TS seems to be in those with Afro-Caribbean descent, as well as those with African American, Caribbean, and Hispanic ancestry.
-To date, no (or very limited) cases have been reported in many Asian countries with a high COVID-19 epidemic.
+Data on a wider population is needed to contextualize these trends.
+Limited cases have been reported in many Asian countries which have experienced a COVID-19 epidemic.

 However, Kawasaki disease is more prevalent in Asian countries such as Japan and South Korea.
-Socioeconomic and environmental factors also need to be considered for the high prevalence amongst certain demographics.
+Socioeconomic and environmental factors and the way countries have dealt with COVID-19 also need to be considered to evaluate prevalence amongst certain demographics.

 MIS-C/PIMS-TS was first reported in the UK, Italy, and France, and cases were reported during a high prevalence of the COVID-19 epidemic.
 Thus, scientists and clinicians initially thought it was associated with the presence of SARS-CoV-2.
-MIS-C/PIMS-TS is associated with a positive SARS-CoV-2 (COVID-19) infection.
+MIS-C/PIMS-TS is associated with a recent or current positive SARS-CoV-2 (COVID-19) infection.

 Much like Kawasaki disease, the exact cause of the disease is still unknown – though it is thought to be an autoimmune/autoinflammatory response to SARS-CoV-2 infection.
 Most affected children will have IgG antibodies against SARS-CoV-2 (~90% in one study) or have had a positive PCR test.
 The risk to children overall is very low, even with a positive COVID-19 result.